View INSTANT Quotes

 On the other hand, some people want that lifetime guarantee regardless of the cost.
 Many companies do offer lifetime guaranteed indexed universal life policies.

-Most of these policies can be over-funded, but a guaranteed policy also has a minimum premium that, if paid, guarantees it won’t lapse until age 120.
+Most of these IUL policies can be over-funded, but a guaranteed policy also has a minimum premium that, if paid, guarantees it won’t lapse until age 120.

 These policies still offer indexing options that can help to grow your cash value for the same needs.
 They also have the same accelerated benefits.